pkese/FsChat/README.md

 ![fschat-dialog](https://github.com/user-attachments/assets/b5f6f9e8-bf75-4ea8-9d3f-74addfca4331)

 The above animation contains some fancy HTML/CSS formatting.
-Look at example [dialog.ipynb](docs/dialog.ipynb) for more details and read about how to customize live output rendering below.
+Look at [dialog.ipynb](docs/dialog.ipynb) for more details and read about how to customize live output rendering below.
 Note: *unfortunately, GitHub's .ipynb renderer won't show colored bubbles: they are there but GitHub doesn't show them.*

 ## Choosing what kind of output do you want to see